Names released of 14 people slain in California shooting

 Tin Nguyen, 31, Santa Ana

-Nguyen was known for her caring personality, contagious smile and goofy sense of humor, according to a GoFundMe web page created in her honor.
+Nguyen was known for her caring personality, contagious smile and goofy sense of humour, according to a GoFundMe web page created in her honour.

 Juan Espinoza, 50, Highland